 Examines and critically reviews the role of the legal profession and the legal, ethical and professional conduct duties and responsibilities of lawyers.
 Students consider the history, structure and regulation of the legal profession, before focusing on the admission requirements to the legal profession.
 The course considers in detail the duties and obligations of a lawyer to the courts, clients, other legal practitioners, the public and other parties.
-The course will examine in detail the ethical and professional conduct issues and dilemmas that can arise for a lawyer in practice.
+The course will examine in detail the ethical and professional conduct issues and dilemmas that can arise for a lawyer in practice including in the area of law and technology.
 The course also focuses on the legal profession and its commitment to pro bono and consider a lawyers role in assisting marginalised persons in accessing justice and the legal system.

 Newcastle City Precinct